-Value of One "Whole" Share = Accounting value determined based upon the average closing stock price during the 30 calendar days ending 11 days before the grant date Value of One "Option" Share = Black-Scholes accounting value based upon the average closing price during the 30 calendar days ending 11 days before the grant date Exchange Ratio for RSUs to NQSOs = Accounting value of one "whole" share divided by value of one "option" share
+Value of One "Whole" Share II Accounting value determined based upon the average closing market price of our common stock during the 30 calendar days ending 11 days before the grant date Value of One "Option" Share II Black-Scholes accounting value based upon the average closing market price of our common stock during the 30 calendar days ending 11 days before the grant date Exchange Ratio for RSUs to NQSOs II Accounting value of one "whole" share divided by Black-Scholes accounting value of one "option" share

-In fiscal 2017, the value of one "whole" share was determined to be \$114.6675, with the resulting value of one "option" share calculation resulting in a value of \$34.5926.
-The resulting ratio was 3.3148 "option" shares for each "whole" share, meaning executives could exchange one time-vested RSU for 3.3148 NQSOs in fiscal 2017.
+In fiscal 2020, the value of one "whole" share was determined to be \$342.1143, while the value of one "option" share was determined to be \$89.4578.
+The resulting ratio was 3.8243 "option" shares for each "whole" share, meaning our executive officers could receive a NQSO for that number of shares equal to 3.8243 multiplied by the number of shares that would be subject to their RSU for fiscal 2020.